nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Decider: A data processor inside a script or a function can tell NVDA to continue processing data, such as passing a keystroke to remote system.
 * Filter: a speech processor can add, change, or remove texts before letting synthesizers announce the would-be spoken text.

-In Studio add-on, actions are used to notify modules of some action such as when Studio exits, broadcast profile switches and so on.
+In SPL add-on, actions are used to notify modules of some action such as when Studio exits, broadcast profile switches and so on.
 There are two actions defined (in splactions module):

 * Broadcast profile switch: notifies microphone alarm thread and metadata streaming configuration to switch streams or turn off the alarm (see below for details).
 * Studio exiting: tells add-on dialogs to close without saving settings.

 ### Death: termination routines

-While using Studio add-on, you can stop using the add-on in various ways, including exiting or restarting NVDA, turning off your computer or logging off or closing Studio or other SPL app.
+While using the add-on, you can stop using it in various ways, including exiting or restarting NVDA, turning off your computer or logging off or closing Studio or other SPL app.
 Just like initialization routines, the Studio app module has specific directions to follow when add-on is closed.

 Here is a list of steps Studio app module performs when it is about to leave this world: